Vaginal Fistula Treatments

 - In very complex cases, a colostomy may be created to divert waste away from the fistula site to allow healing to take place.
 In most instances this is only a temporary measure and the colostomy will be reversed once the fistula is healed.

 Further information and downloads can be found in the downloads section.
 Living with a bladder or bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Closed Facebook Group is available and moderated to allow a supportive environment for discussion, to allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.